DMU Music Covid-19 FAQs

 Can DMU Music ensembles still rehearse?

-In accordance with current social distancing regulations and government guidance, weekly in-person ensemble rehearsals in the Chantry Building and Trinity House Chapel, and related concerts at campus and city venues, have been temporarily paused, with the following exceptions:
+In accordance with current social distancing regulations and government guidance, weekly in-person ensemble rehearsals in the Chantry Building and Trinity House Chapel, and related concerts at campus and city venues, have been temporarily paused during the current national lockdown.

-We're ensured that our ensembles adhere to the UK Government's requirements on social distancing, and that they are complying with the university's safety measures, outlined on DMU's Your DMU Safety.
+We continue to monitor the situation and when such a time allows for face-to-face rehearsals, we will ensure that our ensembles adhere to the UK Government's requirements on social distancing, and that they are complying with the university's safety measures, outlined on DMU's Your DMU Safety pages.